-Medical Assisting Skills: What You Need to be Confident in Your Career
+Medical Assisting Skills: What You Need to Build a Successful Career

 I want to be a medical assistant... but where do I start?

-In order to understand the skills medical assistants need, you’ll first want to take a look at the typical duties in a day of their lives.
+In order to understand the medical assistant skills needed, you’ll first want to take a look at the duties they’re responsible for in a typical shift.

 Medical assistants work in healthcare facilities; typically in medical clinics, with patients, doctors and nurses all vying for their time.
-They perform both administrative and clinical duties under the direction of a physician.
-Medical assisting is a patient-facing healthcare career.
-These professionals spend their days interacting with patients of all different backgrounds.
+They perform both administrative and clinical duties under the direction of a physician or registered nurse.
+A medical assistant career is patient-facing, with days spent interacting with individuals of all different backgrounds.

 - Scheduling patient appointments